faceboy1392/facescript-website/index.md

 ## Custom Operators (this might not actually be added, or maybe it will but not like this idk)
 ---
 A custom operator can be anything that isn't already used in the language's grammar.
 For example, you can't define `*` as an operator, but something like `*!` is fine, since that on its own is not valid syntax by default.

+> this probably wont be like this, im sure ill change it later, this is just a placeholder idea
 ```rb
 # A custom binary operator (two operands) using `$` as its symbol that just returns the hypotenuse (a squared plus b squared)
 # The body simply acts like a function body.
 A not-null return statement is required